01 of 11

 The element that will primarily define your Tuscan-style kitchen is cabinetry.
 Cabinets occupy a majority of your kitchen's wall space.

-Because woodwork is so important in Tuscany, this is your place to spend a little extra for cabinets that really shine.
+Because woodwork is so important in Tuscany, this is your place to spend a little extra on cabinets that really shine.

 Did You Know?